 - The UIC Declaration of Certification of Finances (DCF) is a required document and cannot be substituted by other affidavits of support.

-- Evidence of Funding - Request a bank statement (or combination of statements) showing a total balance equal to or greater than the estimated expenses for your first year of study at UIC.
-To determine the amount you must show, find your UIC program at Estimated Expenses.
-Bank statements must be signed, AND stamped by a bank official, and show a current balance.
-The bank statement should not be issued more than six months from the date of request.
+- Submit a financial statement (or combination of statements) showing a total balance equal to or greater than the estimated expenses for your first year of study at UIC.

 Which account types are acceptable for the I-20/DS-2019 request?

-The following is a summary of acceptable account types:
+The following is a summary of acceptable sources of funding: